Citi Benefits Handbook

 Upon request, Express Scripts will fill prescriptions for controlled substances for up to a 90-day supply, subject to state limits (and any Program limits).

 Because special requirements for shipping controlled substances may apply, Express Scripts uses only certain home delivery pharmacies to dispense these medications.
-If you submit a prescription for a controlled substance along with other prescriptions, it may need to be filled through a different pharmacy from your other prescriptions.
+If you submit a prescription for a controlled substance along with other prescriptions, it may need to be filled through a different pharmacy.
 As a result, you may receive your order in more than one package.

 For more information about controlled substances and the laws in your state, call Express Scripts at 1 (800) 227-8338.